 Casa Blanca Lily

 Lilium.
 A longtime favourite among florists and gardeners alike.
 Pristine white petals are spectacular in their purity and simplicity.
+An intensely fragrant variety, 'Casa Blanca' is a classic favorite for flower arrangements and moon gardens.
 Height 48".
 Bulb size: 16-18cm.

 Sold as: Pkg of 3

 Upon Arrival: Plant bulbs as soon as possible, once you have received your shipment.
 If you cannot plant right away, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not let the bulbs dry out before planting.
 Plant outdoors once the conditions are right for your hardiness zone.

 Where to Plant: The most important rule when planting bulbs is to choose an area that is well-drained.
 Most bulbs will rot or deteriorate quickly where soil is constantly damp.
 Most bulbs thrive in full sun, or at least 5-6 sunny hours daily.
 Some bulbs such as fritillaria and wood hyacinths prefer filtered shade.